jefferyandwilkes/women-cinema/content/methods/index.md

     content:
       title:
       text: |-
-        Our research method consists of the following phases:
+        Our research method consists of the following phases

   - block: contact
     content: